Exports in Argentina

 Argentina - Exports (percent change)

-Exports jumped 8.3% in year-on-year terms in July, following June’s 1.9% increase.
-July’s outturn was the result of surging exported quantities, while prices continued to fall.
-The print came on the back of skyrocketing exports of primary goods and a strong rise in sales of manufactured products of agricultural origin.
-In contrast, exports of fuels and energy, and manufactured products of industrial origin fell.
-In terms of export markets, overseas shipments to China, Vietnam and the U.S. increased markedly and were partially offset by declining exports to Brazil, Germany and Paraguay.
+Exports rose 7.5% in year-on-year terms in August, following July’s 8.3% increase.
+August’s outturn was the result of higher exported quantities, while prices continued to fall.
+The print came on the back of skyrocketing exports of primary goods and of fuels and energy, as well as of a strong rise in sales of manufactured products of agricultural origin.
+In contrast, exports of manufactured products of industrial origin continued to fall.
+In terms of export markets, August’s expansion came on the back of a sharp rise in overseas shipments to China, partially offset by declining exports to Brazil, Germany and Vietnam.

-Imports plunged 20.6% annually in July, slightly less than June’s 23.5% dive.
-Significant falls in the imports of passenger motor vehicles, fuels and lubricants, and capital and consumption goods, drove July’s downturn.
+Imports plunged 30.3% annually in August, a sharper fall than July’s 20.6% dive.
+Significant contractions in the imports of passenger motor vehicles, fuels and lubricants, and capital and consumption goods, drove August’s downturn.

-Meanwhile, the trade balance surplus narrowed from a surplus of USD 1.1 billion in June to USD 951 million in July, the 11th consecutive surplus after 20 months in the red (July 2018: USD 772 million deficit).
-The 12-month rolling trade balance rose from a USD 6.6 billion surplus in June to a USD 8.4 billion surplus in July (July 2018: USD 10.6 billion shortfall), marking the best result since July 2013.
+Meanwhile, the trade balance surplus widened from a surplus of USD 951 million in July to USD 1.2 billion in August, the 12th consecutive surplus after 20 months in the red (August 2018: USD 1.1 billion deficit).
+The 12-month rolling trade balance rose from a USD 8.4 billion surplus in July to a USD 10.7 billion surplus in August (August 2018: USD 10.7 billion shortfall), marking the best result since January 2013.

 Argentina - Exports (%) Data